yuansuny/yuansuny.github.io/_projects/research_project2.md

 </p>

-__Opportunities__: Leveraging machine learning for combinatorial optimisation is an emerging research area, and developing automatic problem reduction methods for combinatorial optimisation is largely unexplored.
-We see great potential in this hybrid technique and a lot of opportunities for future work.
+__Current progress__: This conceptual framework was originally described in our recent IEEE TPAMI paper.
+As a proof of concept, we have shown that this framework works well on two problems.
+As this is a largely unexplored research area, we see great potential in this hybrid technique and a lot of opportunities for future work.

 __Publications__: [[IEEE TPAMI](https://yuansuny.github.io/files/Jpaper_MLPR.pdf), [OR Spectrum](https://arxiv.org/pdf/2005.05847.pdf)] <br/>